-- The Master of Science in Computer Engineering (MS in CEN) is a joint program between the ECE and CSE departments.
-Computer Engineering is the discipline concerned with building computing systems at all scales, from embedded microcontrollers to internet scale data centers and services.
-It encompasses both the hardware and circuits from which these systems are built as well as the software components such as operating systems and compilers that control them, and make it possible to support their applications.
+MS in CEN is a joint program between the department of electrical and computer engineering and computer science and engineering.
+Computer engineering encompasses both the hardware and circuits from which computing systems are built as well as the software components such as operating systems and compilers that control the, and make it possible to support their applications

-- The Master of Science in Electrical Engineering (MS in EE) provides students exposure to cutting-edge concepts in a broad range of topics, including communications, signal processing and networking, controls and robotics, embedded and real-time systems and VLSI, machine intelligence, nano-materials and devices, and power and smart grid.
-It includes several specialized focus areas (MS Themes) - Advanced Materials and Devices, Embedded Real-Time Systems, Internet of Things, Nanoscience and Nanotechnology, Robotics and Computer Vision, Signal Processing and Communications, and Smart Grids and Power Systems.
+MS in EE provides students exposure to cutting-edge concepts in a broad range of topics, including communications, signal processing and networking, controls and robotics, embedded and real-time systems and VLSI, machine intelligence, nano-materials and devices, and power and smart grid.

 Doctor of Philosophy in Electrical Engineering

 PhD in EE prepares students to conduct cutting-edge research in a wide variety of areas, Communications and Signal Processing, Computer Engineering, Controls and Robotics, Intelligent Systems, Nanoscale Materials, Devices and Circuits, and Power Systems and Smart Grid.